 This variety of cultures means that, on a given day, just by jumping on a bus or taking the metro, you can be in several completely different countries.
 Care to follow along for 48 non-stop hours in multi-cultural Singapore?
 And if you’re looking for more things to do in Singapore, you’ll need to save this article with over 100 sites and activities.

 If you are flying from Europe chances are you will land around that time.
 If coming from Australia you may start the itinerary in the morning of Day 2 instead.
 Check in into your hotel and freshen up.
 Ready to go out.

-Stop by at Sri Veeramakaliamman Temple, a Hindu temple dedicated to the goddess Kali.
+Stop by at Sri Veeramakaliamman Temple, a Hindu temple dedicated to the goddess Kali and one of the most Instagrammable spots in Singapore.
 Remember to take off your shoes.